 sanddebeautheil / Getty Images

 French basil is also known as Marseilles basil.
 It is an heirloom globe basil, and its compact plant has slightly larger leaves than other globe basils.
-It has a strong delicious fragrance.
-In French cuisine it is used to make pistou, which is a sauce similar to Italian pesto.
+It has a robust and delicious fragrance.
+In French cuisine, it is used to make pistou, which is a sauce similar to Italian pesto.

 - Native Area: India, Asia